Sign up for weekly AppOps insights.

 How do I ensure data consistency across different departments in our company?

-Is there a specific role for data governance in managing financial data in Salesforce, given its SaaS nature?
+Is there a specific role for data governance in managing financial data in Salesforce?

-Can automation help in maintaining SOX compliance in Salesforce ALM?
+Can automation help in maintaining SOX compliance in Salesforce change management?

 Absolutely.
 Automation can greatly enhance data security and integrity.
 For instance, Prodly provides desktop-free data migration in Salesforce, which reduces the risk of unauthorized access or tampering.
-It also offers data masking, data obfuscation, and granular data redaction to protect data.
-Plus, Compliance Center allows you to monitor your orgs 24/7 for unauthorized changes so you can immediately address any issues.
+It also offers data masking, data obfuscation, and granular data redaction to protect information.

 Don’t forget: Always implement automation alongside a robust data governance framework to fully support SOX-compliant ALM in Salesforce.